-If your blog has a Designer or Dynamic template, then there will be a Mobile option to the right of the "Live on Blog" area.
+If your blog has a Designer or Dynamic theme, then there will be a Mobile option to the right of the "Live on Blog" area.

-If the blog is not set up to use a mobile template,then the word Disabled will be in the middle of the picture area - although it may be hard to read if your base template (chosen in the Live on Blog area) has a picture behind it.
+If the blog is not set up to use a mobile theme ,then the word Disabled will be in the middle of the picture area - although it may be hard to read if your base template (chosen in the Live on Blog area) has a picture behind it.

 Click on the gear-wheel underneath the picture to see the mobile options.

 Select "Yes.
 Show mobile template on mobile devices."